Meet Alastor

 Meet Treasure

-Found in a dumpster by a customer, we took her in and promptly named her Treasure.
-Once man's trash is another man's treasure.
+Treasure is our most famous bird here, for unfortunate reasons.
+Someone found her in her cage, in a dumpster!
+We were contacted to help her out as her story hit the news for the horrific situation.
+We had many, many inquiries of those moved by her story, but it was difficult to narrow down who should take her.
+After settling in nicely here, we decided to keep her and one of our customer's suggested we name her Treasure: one man's trash is another man's treasure.
 She is a cute little diva that loves to have her head pet when she is on a stand.
 She is easily spooked and quick to fly off so it’s important to go slow and be quiet when interacting with her.
+She lives with her cage mate, Coco.

 About Cockatiels